franciscorafart/python-ml-course/README.md

 - Max and min values
 arr.max() / arr.min() => Max / Min value of array
 arr.argmax() arr.argmin() => Index of max / min value

+- Array slices
+In numpy arrays, when you slice an array and set it to a variable, you're referencing the same array in memory, not a new one.
+For example: arr = np.arange(0,100) arr2 = arr[:10]

+To copy, you need to specify:
+arr2 = arr[:10].copy()

+- Indexing of matrices (2d arrays)
+We can do double bracker format: arr[1][2] or single bracket format: arr[1, 2]

+We can do matrix slicing, for example: arr2d = arr[:2, :1] // This would grab until row 2, and columns until 1 (not included)